conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H011">#KB-H011</a>: "LIBCXX MANAGEMENT"**

-If the library is detected as a pure C library (sources doesn't conatain any file with the following extensions: ["cc", "cpp", "cxx", "c++m", "cppm", "cxxm", "h++", "hh", "hxx", "hpp"]) then it has to remove the [compiler.libcxx](https://docs.conan.io/1/reference/config_files/settings.yml.html#c-standard-libraries-aka-compiler-libcxx) subsetting, because the cpp standard library shouldn't affect the binary ID:
+If the library is detected as a pure C library (sources doesn't contain any file with the following extensions: ["cc", "cpp", "cxx", "c++m", "cppm", "cxxm", "h++", "hh", "hxx", "hpp"]) then it has to remove the [compiler.libcxx](https://docs.conan.io/1/reference/config_files/settings.yml.html#c-standard-libraries-aka-compiler-libcxx) subsetting, because the cpp standard library shouldn't affect the binary ID:

 ```python
 class SomeRecipe(ConanFile):